 For passengers heading to Bhutan, both the airlines will ensure that you get on the next available flight to Paro.
 For passengers who miss their flight due to late check-in, passengers can pay Druk Air an admin charge of US$50 to get on the next available flight.

-For travellers returning from Bhutan, airline staff at Paro will assist you with all arrangements in case of a flight delay.
+For travelers returning from Bhutan, airline staff at Paro will assist you with all arrangements in case of a flight delay.
 They will also attempt to contact your connecting flight airline to inform them of a delay.
 Should you not be able to take your connecting flight on the same day, they will arrange for your accommodation in your transit port.

 Any other fees and charges incurred will typically have to be borne by the travellers.
 You are advised to acquire your own travel insurance.